HugoLanglade/VICTOR_CMS_5/src/works/map-nom_lieu-tout-est-à-inventer-en_details_lieu-halles-de-la-fonderie-la-fonte-carouge-ch-2021-details_pieces_en-ego-column-2021-nwood-pizza-cardboard-mini-dv-video-35-in-loop-n-ntout-est-à-inventer-2021-performance-21-wood.md

 description_en: |-
   Performance for the two-week residency at La Fonte, Carouge (CH)

-  Extract of a poem read during the performance:
+  One of the poems read during the performance:

   Dude
   There are stars and there are hellish people